Different Mobile Scams and How to Protect Yourself from Them

 If you want to be safe, always remember to secure all your accounts and devices, even your smartphone.

 John Ocampos has a strong forte in digital marketing.
-He is Founder of SEO-Guru and Managing Director of Tech Hacker.
+He is the Founder of SEO-Guru and Managing Director of Tech Hacker.
 John is also the Strategic SEO and Influencer Marketing Manager of Softvire Australia—the leading software eCommerce company in Australia—and Softvire New Zealand

 Let's build something together!